Prof. Dr. Sami Haddadin

 Academic Career and Research Areas

-Prof. Sami Haddadin is the Acting Director of the Munich Institute of Robotics and Machine Intelligence (MIRMI) at the Technical University of Munich (TUM) and holds the Chair of Robotics and Systems Intelligence.
+Prof. Sami Haddadin is the Executive Director of the Munich Institute of Robotics and Machine Intelligence (MIRMI) at the Technical University of Munich (TUM) and holds the Chair of Robotics and Systems Intelligence.
 His research interests include robotics, machine learning, non-linear control, and human motor intelligence.

 From 2014 to 2018, Sami Haddadin was Full Professor and Director of the Institute of Automatic Control at Gottfried Wilhelm Leibniz Universität Hannover, Germany.
 Prior to that, he held various positions as a research associate at the German Aerospace Center (DLR).
 He received degrees in Electrical Engineering, Computer Science, and Technology Management from the Technical University of Munich and the Ludwig-Maximilians-Universität München.
 He received his doctorate with high distinction from RWTH Aachen.
 He has published more than 200 scientific articles.
 He has been honored with numerous prestigious awards and prizes for his scientific work.
 His patent on “Tactile Robots” is listed as the most recent addition to the “Milestone made in Germany” (DPMA) collection.

 - German President’s Award for Innovation in Science and Technology (2017)